-Truck full of gas cylinders set on fire, three stabbed in Australia terror attack
+Gas-laden truck set afire, three stabbed, one dead in Australia terror attack

-SYDNEY/MELBOURNE (Reuters) - A man set fire to a pickup truck laden with gas cylinders in the centre of the Australian city of Melbourne on Friday and stabbed three people, killing one, before he was shot by police in what they called a terrorist attack.
+SYDNEY/MELBOURNE (Reuters) - A Somali-born man set fire to a pickup truck laden with gas cylinders in the centre of the Australian city of Melbourne on Friday and stabbed three people, killing one, before he was shot by police in a rampage they called an act of terrorism.

-The utility truck carrying barbecue gas cylinders was on fire on crowded Bourke Street as the Somali-born driver stabbed bystanders and attacked police officers.
+The utility truck carrying barbecue gas cylinders burned on busy Bourke Street just before the evening rush hour as the driver stabbed bystanders and attacked police.
+(For map click here: tmsnrt.rs/2Qu5stX)

-The cylinders did not explode and the fire was put out in 10 minutes, by which point the rampage was over.
+The cylinders did not explode and the fire was put out in 10 minutes, by which point the attack was over.

-“We are still trying to piece together whether the vehicle was lit then he got out the car or whether he got out the car and then the vehicle took flame,” Victoria Police Commissioner Graham Ashton told reporters.
+“We are still trying to piece together whether the vehicle was lit, then he got out the car or whether he got out of the car and then the vehicle took flame,” Victoria Police Commissioner Graham Ashton told reporters.

 Video posted to Twitter and broadcast on television showed the man swinging a knife at two police officers, while his truck burned in the background.

-One of the officers then shot the man and he collapsed to the ground clutching his chest, the video showed.
-Other footage showed two stab victims lying on the ground nearby and bleeding.
+One of the officers shot the man and he collapsed to the ground clutching his chest, the video showed.
+Other footage showed two stab victims lying on the ground nearby.

-The attacker died in hospital, as did one of the victims, Ashton said.
+The attacker, who police said was 31, died in hospital, as did one of the victims, Ashton said.
 “From what we know of that individual, we are treating this as a terrorism incident,” he said of the attacker.

+Asked about what the attacker had been planning, Ashton referred to the gas cylinders in the car and said: “You could make certain assumptions from that.”

+Victoria police declined to comment when contacted about Islamic State’s claim.
+The militant group also claimed responsibility for a deadly siege in the city in 2017 when a Somali man was killed by police after taking a woman hostage.

+Ashton said there was no longer a threat to the public, but that security would be boosted at horse races and Remembrance Day memorials over the weekend.
+Sunday marks 100 years since the armistice was signed that marked the end of World War One.

-Police gave no information identifying the attacker but Ashton said the man was known to police and intelligence authorities because of family associations.
+Police did not identify the attacker but Ashton said the man was known to them and intelligence authorities because of family associations.

 All of the victims were men, Ashton said.
 He declined to release their names because police were still in the process of contacting families.

+Police later said the two wounded men were aged 26 and 58.

-Asked if the man had recently travelled to Syria he said: “That is something we might be able to talk more about tomorrow.”
+Asked if the attacker had recently travelled to Syria he said: “That is something we might be able to talk more about tomorrow.”

 A staunch U.S. ally, Australia has been on alert for such violence after a Sydney cafe siege in 2014, and its intelligence agencies have stepped up scrutiny, though there was no warning of the latest attack.

-Ashton said there was no longer a threat to the public, but that security would be boosted at horse races and Remembrance Day memorials planned over the weekend.
+Prime Minister Scott Morrison said in a statement released on Twitter: “Australia will never be intimidated by these appalling attacks.”

-Video posted to social media showed chaotic scenes as bystanders scattered while the attacker fought with police.
+Video posted to social media showed chaotic scenes as bystanders scattered while the attacker fought with police and his victims lay bleeding on the footpath.

-One man charged at the tall man, wearing a long black shirt, with a shopping trolley just before police drew their weapons.
+One man charged at the tall attacker, who was wearing a long black shirt, with a shopping trolley just before police drew their weapons.

-A witness who gave his name as Markel told Australian Broadcasting Corporation radio: “Bystanders were yelling out ‘just shoot him, just shoot him’.”
+A witness, Markel Villasin, told Australian Broadcasting Corporation radio: “Bystanders were yelling out ‘just shoot him, just shoot him’.”
 They did.

 Victorian Premier Daniel Andrews said the attack was “an evil, terrifying thing that’s happened in our city”.